triblespace/tribles-deno/readme.md

 Furthermore 64byte coincides nicely with the cache line size on most systems (year 2020).
 [3]

-## TribleDB and KB
+## TribleSet and KB

-_Tribles_ are stored in TribleDB, a persistent (not in the durable, but immutable sense), append only, in memory database.
+_Tribles_ are stored in TribleSets, a persistent (not in the durable, but immutable sense), append only, in memory databases.
 It provides conjunctive queries and constraint solving over tribles, but is completely limited to binary data.